GEO-BON/bon-in-a-box-pipeline-engine/README-user.md

 See [empty R script](/scripts/helloWorld/empty.R) for a minimal script lifecycle example.

 ### Describing a script
 The script description is in a .yml file next to the script.
 It is necessary for the script to be found and connected to other scripts in a pipeline.

 Markdown is supported for script, input and output descriptions.
+See this [CommonMark quick reference](https://commonmark.org/help/) for allowed markups.

 Here is an empty commented sample:
 ``` yml